Skip to content

 """

-circle = np.zeros((width, width))
+shape_array = np.zeros((height, width))

-circle[mask] = 1
+shape_array[mask] = 1

-return Device(device_array=circle, **kwargs)
+return Device(device_array=shape_array, **kwargs)

-circle_wavy(width=200, wave_amplitude=10, wave_frequency=10, **kwargs)
+disk_wavy(width=200, height=None, wave_amplitude=10, wave_frequency=10, **kwargs)

 Create a Device object with a circular shape with wavy edges.